Would you like to participate in a MOC-approved project at Seattle Children’s Hospital?

 About Seattle Children’s MOC Portfolio

-Seattle Children’s participates in the Multi-Specialty MOC Portfolio Approval Program (Portfolio Program).
+Seattle Children's participates in the American Board of Medical Specialties (ABMS) Multi-Specialty MOC Portfolio Approval Program (Portfolio Program).
 The Portfolio Program offers a single process for healthcare organizations to support physician involvement in quality-improvement and Maintenance of Certification (MOC) across multiple ABMS specialties.
-This pathway offers a streamlined approach for organizations, such as Seattle Children’s, that sponsor and support multiple well-designed quality-improvement efforts involving physicians across multiple disciplines to work with ABMS member boards to grant Part 4 MOC credit to physicians who are involved in those improvement efforts.
+This pathway offers a streamlined approach for organizations, such as Seattle Children's, that sponsor and support multiple well-designed quality-improvement efforts involving physicians across multiple disciplines to work with ABMS member boards to grant Part 4 MOC credit to physicians who are involved in those improvement efforts.

 Part 4 MOC Credit Requirements